JHoelli/Semantic-Meaningfulness/README.md

 # Semantic Meaningfulness: Evaluating counterfactual approaches for real world plausibility

 This repository contains the code for our paper "Semantic Meaningfulness: Evaluating counterfactual approaches for real world plausibility".
 We benchmark the semantic meaningfulness of known Counterfactual Approaches.
-The implementation in here allows to replicate the experiments, and the benchmarking of (new) counterfactual approaches.
-For easy usage of out metric, refer to Benchmarking_Output_Causal.ipynb.

 This repository consits of two branches:
 - main (the current branch): with a minimal pip-installable version of the metric